swiftlang/swift-evolution/proposals/0354-regex-literals.md

 baz(/^/) // Will become the regex literal '/^/' rather than an unapplied operator
 ```

-This cannot be disambiguated with parentheses, however it can be disambiguated using a closure.
+This cannot be disambiguated with parentheses or whitespace, however it can be disambiguated using a closure.
 For example:

 ```swift
 baz({ $0 /^/ $1 }) // Is now infix '/^/'